-- -1 ("dash-one") Also lists the immediate children of the specified stream(s) when you use show streams with the -s or -l option. - -a Display all workspaces.
-By default, show displays only workspaces that belong to you (i.e. to your principal-name). - -d Restrict the display to streams with non-empty default groups.
+- -1 ("dash-one") Also lists the immediate children of the specified stream(s) when you use show streams with the -s or -l option. - -a (show wspaces only) Display all workspaces.
+By default, show displays only workspaces that belong to you (i.e., to your principal-name).
+Cannot be used with the -s option. - -d Restrict the display to streams with non-empty default groups.